Lizzyrho21/Reading-notes/HTML.md

 **1. Wireframe 📃**
 - Start with a simple website design.
 - sketch > code (Creating a simple sketch that will be your template for coding a website!)
-**NOTE**: make sure your wireframe *clear* and *organized* before you start your website.
+**NOTE**: make sure your wireframes are *clear* and *organized* before you start your website.
 That way you won't be lost and run a tangent on what you are trying to achieve. ✊

 **2. HTML 💻**
 -HTML (Hypertext Markup Language) is a coding laanguage that is the structure of your website.
 It serves as the foundation for all of your text. (lists, paprgraphs, headings and etc.)